japila-books/apache-spark-internals/docs/scheduler/DriverEndpoint.md

 ![CoarseGrainedSchedulerBackend uses DriverEndpoint for communication with CoarseGrainedExecutorBackend](../images/CoarseGrainedSchedulerBackend-DriverEndpoint-CoarseGrainedExecutorBackend.png)

+`DriverEndpoint` is registered under the name [CoarseGrainedScheduler](CoarseGrainedSchedulerBackend.md#driverEndpoint) by [CoarseGrainedSchedulerBackend](CoarseGrainedSchedulerBackend.md).

 `DriverEndpoint` uses [executorDataMap](CoarseGrainedSchedulerBackend.md#executorDataMap) internal registry of all the [executors that registered with the driver](executor:CoarseGrainedExecutorBackend.md#onStart).
 An executor sends a [RegisterExecutor](#RegisterExecutor) message to inform that it wants to register.

 ![Executor registration (RegisterExecutor RPC message flow)](../images/CoarseGrainedSchedulerBackend-RegisterExecutor-event.png)